10 Fake Movie Props That Seem Real

 Fake Hair Used in Films

 Yak hair is often used to create fake hair in films.
-This hair is taken from live yaks without causing them any harm.
-Fake beards, Mustaches, and eyebrows are often made from yak hair.
-Sometimes, real human hair or synthetic hair is also used.
-Most of the time, heroes and heroines wear these wigs.
+People take this hair from live yaks without causing them any harm.
+Artists often make fake beards, mustaches, and eyebrows from yak hair.
+Sometimes, people also use real human hair or synthetic hair.

 error: Content is protected !!